Call Congress

 Why we do it:

-If you aren’t convinced elections matter, ask yourself if we’d have National Guard on our streets and the White House being torn down if we’d elected Democrats to any of the three executive branches.
-Politics matter, and when we muster enough attention on an issue, politicians blink.
+If you aren’t convinced elections matter, ask yourself if President Harris would have torn down one-third of the White House or be holding SNAP hostage to get her way.
+Politics matter, and politicians are mostly weak-willed.
+Bring about enough pressure and they justify new positions.
 To get there faster, we need more people to call.
 In particular, we need more men to call.
 One survey found 80% of calls are from women, and women’s voices are routinely discounted.
 If you’re a guy, make more calls!

 Scroll to Top